Manue-Towett/Youtube-Scraper/readme.md

-This is a simple webscraper for YouTube courses from freeCodeCamp channel.
-It uses headless browser to fetch the following data:
+# Youtube Scraper
+Scrapes videos from a given channel
+This project was inspired by the need to get data for a machine learning project

+### Requires
+python 3.11

+### Data Extracted
- - course title
+ - video title
  - video length
  - date posted
  - video link

-This project was inspired by the need to get data for a machine learning project

-Requires python version 3.11+

-Usage
+### Usage
 - open the command prompt
 - cd into the project directory
 - If running for the first time: